xenloops/talk-dogfood-pipeline-cd/start_here.md

-# An AppSec cat attempts to eat the AppSec dog food: CI edition
+# An AppSec cat attempts to eat the AppSec dog food: CD edition

 ## Abstract